How to write a sex scene

 “Nothing like this had ever happened to me before.
 Sex had never been like this.
 There had been indifferent sex, embarrassing sex, nasty sex, good sex, great sex.
 This was more like obliterating sex.
 We crashed together, trying to get past the barrier of skin and flesh.
 We held each other as if we were drowning.
 We tasted each other as if we were starving.
 And all the time he looked at me.
 He looked at me as if I were the loveliest thing he had ever seen, and as I lay on the hard dusty floor I felt lovely, shameless, quite done for.”

-But I don’t feel comfortable writing a sex scene but it is necessary to my plot!
+But I don’t feel comfortable writing a sex scene but it is necessary for my plot!

 If you don’t feel comfortable writing a sex scene but you find it is necessary to the story than you can say “and then they had sex” or something between those lines.
 The reader knows what sex entails.
 Or you can write that your characters were lying on the bed, carpet (or whatever place you want them to get laid =D) with clothes tossed on the floor that will send the message loud and clear what your characters were up too 😉